The Cosmic Controversy Podcast featuring Duncan Lorimer

 West Virginia University’s Duncan Lorimer might be the godfather of the fast radio burst, but a pair of international students has taken exploring these mysterious cosmic flashes to a new level.

-Devansh Agarwal and Kshitij Aggarwal, both physics and astronomy graduate students from India, recognized this painstaking task so they developed a quicker, more efficient way to detect fast radio bursts.
-They created artificial intelligent, machine-learning software that sifts through the endless clutters of data.
+Devansh Agarwal and Kshitij Aggarwal, both physics and astronomy graduate students from India, recognized the painstaking work involved in evaluating fast radio burst candidates so they developed a quicker, more efficient way to detect fast radio bursts.
+They created artificial intelligent, machine-learning software that sifts through the endless stream of data from radio surveys.

 Fast Radio Bursts: The Story So Far...

-Professor Lorimer tells the story of Fast Radio Bursts’ discovery, summarize what we know so far, describe the science opportunities these bursts present, and make predictions for what we will learn in the next decade.
+Professor Lorimer tells the story of the discovery of the first fast radio burst, summarizes what we know so far, describse the science opportunities these bursts present, and makes predictions for what we will learn in the next decade.

 Little Green Men